Canon 1300D vs 1D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1D are two digital cameras that were officially introduced, respectively, in March 2016 and September 2001.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1D are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and an APS-H (1D) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 1D provides 4.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the 1D provides 4.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (89 percent) than the Canon 1300D.
 Moreover, the 1D is substantially heavier (227 percent) than the 1300D.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1300D).
 You can compare the optics available in the Canon EF Lens Catalog.